-- Hired four Patrol Officers from our first non-Civil Service examination for entry level Patrol Officers. - Partnered with Department Heads in interviewing and selecting new employees. - Beginning to plan transition with several key employees preparing to retire. - Provided termination and benefit related information to employees who resigned or retired.
+- Hired one Patrol Officers from our non-Civil Service examination for entry level Patrol Officers. - Hired three Firefighter-Paramedics from state Civil Service list. - Partnered with Department Heads in interviewing and selecting new employees. - Beginning to plan transition with several key employees preparing to retire. - Provided termination and benefit related information to employees who resigned or retired.